 What language are lessons taught in?

 All lessons, with the exception of Japanese Studies, are taught solely in English by native English class teachers.
 Children are screened before entry to ensure their English is at a level that allows them to access the curriculum at the school.
 If their English is not immediately sufficient for the core program, they will be in the English as an Additional Language program, where their English skills are improved to the point they will be successful within the mainstream grades.

 What are the class sizes?

 On average, the student to teacher ratio at Aoba is 15:1.
 In the preschool and kindergarten years we have no more than 16 children with two adults.
-In the primary classes, student numbers are capped at 20 students per class; and from Grade 3 and above, class size is capped at 25.
+In Grade 1 and Grade 2, class size are capped at 20 students per class; and from Grade 3 and above, class size is capped at 25.
 Rather than filling classes, we aim to maintain a strong balance of student and teacher needs, so classes are not always filled to capacity.

 What nationality are the teachers?